fishyEve/Computer-Vision---Facial-Comparison/README.md

    - Display the images on the screen, side-by-side with text indicating "SAME" in green (if match) or "DIFF" in red (non-match) with the Euclidean distance between the two face embeddings

-## DEVELOPMENT PROCESS
-This project was hard, as I've never started with an empty file and went 'okay, time to make a neural network'.
-Luckily, there were a lot of resources and examples online of neural networks (even siamese ones) implemented with PyTorch.
-At first, I was going to do a MIT project for my second project for my independent study, but certain URLs weren't working and I decided to just make my own project.
-The MIT project was working toward using computer vision for facial recognition, so I started looking online and found there were already a lot of ways, and even a Python library, for facial recognition.
-I decided to use the library and take things a step forward- train a network to compare two different recognized faced and determine whether or not the faces come from the same person.

-I started this off by researching neural networks that were good with comparisons.
-Naturally, I discovered Siamese Networks and decided to implement since I could use it to learn similarities.
-Examples of Siamese Networks use overridden Contrastive Loss methods, so I decided to do that as well.
-I wrote the code for my neural network first, then I wrote the implementation of it (and discovered everything that was wrong with my neural network).

-One of the first problems I ran into was not having balanced positive and negative pairs during training- sometimes I'd wind up with all of one and none of the other.
-This was when I decided to implement the generate_pairs() helper function to group similar faces together using the Euclidean distance- before I was generating the pairs randomly (and somehow would end with all of one and none of the other) and not by similarity.
-When I grouped by similarity (which makes sense since we are trying to compare images, I don't know why I didn't do this in the first place) the number of positive vs negative pairs stopped being concerningly different from one another.

-I had a lot of problems with the images at first- I had to do a lot of research to figure out how to use OpenCV.
-There was a really annoying problem I had with the faces were misaligned which I felt was throwing off my results.
-I managed to fix this with: aligned_face = dlib.get_face_chip(img, face_landmarks) which is a single line of code that I originally was writing lines upon lines for.

-My training method for the network (obviously) didn't work at first.
-I got to play the fun game of setting random learning rates, trying different PyTorch optimizers (but looping back to the one I started with, Adam, in the end), trying different epochs (50 worked), and all of that fun stuff.
-I can't accurately described what I changed because I was changing things over the course of a week and loosing my mind in the process.

-I had to figure out how to interface with the face_recognition Python library.
-A lot of things confused me at first, with the main thing being the embeddings.
-One thing that was super fun was the fact that face_recognition gives it's embeddings in RGB format, later on when I wanted to use OpenCV I tried using the data in it's original, RGB format and things were going way wrong.
-The conversion from RGB to BGR wasn't hard to write, but it did take me a second to realize that this was an issue and a reason why my program wasn't running at first.
-I also had to figure out the translation of the data between face_recognition to a format for PyTorch to understand (PyTorch tensors).

-There were additional issues I ran into other than what's listed above.
-I'd add them to the list, but I've managed to block out of my consciousness.

 ## BUILD INSTRUCTION
 Ensure you have siameseNN.py, faceComparison.py, and the ImageBasics folder in a repository.
 On the command line, simply run: